evert/evert.github.com/_posts/2026/2026-07-28-ssh-tunnel-if-unresolable.md

     ProxyJump bastion.example.ca:6767
 ```

-But keep in mind that every time you do this, you computer likely first
+Every time you do this, you computer likely first
 broadcasts on your local network it's looking for that machine. `.local` / MDNS
 also tends to be a bit slower when you're local, and given that you're paying
 that cost. `ForwardAgent` agent can also make this extremely dangerous because